DGX2000/PyAztec/about_aztec/general.md

 * the **following 11 bits** equal the number of data-containing codewords minus one (**D-1**),
 * any of the remaining bits are for error correction.

-The **data(-containing) codewords** are **6 bits** long and reside in the outer layers.
+The **codewords** are **6 to 12 bits** long (depending on the amount of layers) and reside in the outer layers.
 They begin at the top-left and spiral around the code in counter-clockwise manner up to the top-left of the mode message (see picture).

 ![Layout of Symbol (wikipedia.org/wiki/Aztec_Code)](aztec_encoding_wikipedia.png)

 These codewords start with the actual encoded data and end with codewords for error-correction.
-The size of the error-correction codewords varies with the number of layers.
 There may also be bits for padding between the data and error-correction codewords.

 ## Sources and Further Reading
 * [Wikipedia](https://en.wikipedia.org/wiki/Aztec_Code)